 We have substantial operations in the PRC, which generate a significant amount of RMB-denominated cash from product sales and require a significant amount of RMB-denominated cash to pay our obligations.
-Additionally, on December 15, 2021, we received RMB21.7 billion in net proceeds from the STAR Offering.
-Since the reporting currency of the Company is the U.S. dollar, periods of volatility in exchange rates may have a significant impact on our consolidated cash balances.
+We hold a significant amount of RMB-denominated deposits at our China subsidiaries.
+Since the reporting currency of the Company is the U.S. dollar, periods of volatility in exchange rates may have a significant impact on our consolidated cash balances as they are translated into U.S. dollars.
+The impact of foreign currency deposits being translated into the U.S. dollar negatively impacted ending cash by \$71.2 million in the six months ended June 30, 2022, compared to a positive impact of \$5.3 million in the prior year period.